DevHeris/DevHeris/README.md

 # 👋 Hey there!
-I'm Inioluwa Badairo, or you can call me Heris in the coding world.
+I'm Inioluwa Badairo, or you can call me Heris.

 🚀 I'm a biochemistry student at Obafemi Awolowo University, balancing my love for science with a passion for coding.